 Transfer the batter to the prepared pan, smoothing the top in an even layer.
 Bake until golden brown and a toothpick inserted in the center comes out clean (the top will crack), about 55-60 minutes.
 Transfer to a rack and let cool 10 minutes in the pan.
 Remove the cake from the pan and let it cool completely on a rack (it’s important to let the cake cool completely before glazing or slicing).

 To glaze the cake, line a baking sheet with parchment paper or foil, and place a wire rack on top.
 Set the cake on the rack.
-Generously spoon the Bourbon Cream Cheese Glaze over the cake, spreading it evenly and letting the excess drip down the sides (check out the video above to see how this is done!).
+Generously spoon the Bourbon Cream Cheese Glaze over the cake, spreading it evenly and letting the excess drip down the sides.
 Sprinkle the top with chopped nuts, if you’d like.
 Refrigerate the cake for at least 30 minutes before serving.

 Do Ahead.
 The cake tastes even better the next day!
 The unglazed cake can be wrapped in plastic wrap and refrigerated for up to 4 days or frozen for up to 3 months.
 Once glazed, the cake can be refrigerated for up to 3 days.